atpay/atpay_ruby/README.md

 session = AtPay::Session.new(partner_id, public_key, private_key)
 ```

+The **Session** is thread-safe and read-only.
+You can safely use a single instance from
+a configuration initializer.

 ## Invoice Tokens

 An **Invoice** token is ideal for sending invoices or for transactions that are